commercetools/ui-kit/.changeset/mean-crabs-perform.md

 '@commercetools-uikit/icons': minor
 ---

-export types for leading icon
+We now export props typescript types for both `LeadingIcon` and `InlineSvg` components.